Use a simple SLIDER: Small changes taxing the top 1% and corporations changes life for the masses and makes or breaks society's support!

-Trump's tax cuts in his first term didn't address balancing the budget, but sent America into debt for the rich disproportionately, with an average of more than $60,000 in savings for the top 1% of earners while the bottom 60% of earners saw less than a $500 decrease in their tax bill [1] This round of cuts will not only beguile Americans to think there's equality in tax cuts, but also fool most that budget cuts will fix everything.
+Trump's tax cuts in his first term didn't address balancing the budget, but sent America into debt for the rich disproportionately, with an average of more than $60,000 in savings for the top 1% of earners while the bottom 60% of earners saw less than a $500 decrease in their tax bill [1] This round of cuts will not only beguile Americans to think there's equality in tax cuts, but also fool most that the budget cuts will fix everything.
 Use the slider to change the effective taxation on the top 1% and corporations to correspond with potential program funding and cuts.
 The slider moves leftward to fund utopian government support programs and to the right social welfare programs are decimated along with the leagues of population who depend on them.
-This effective tax rate that you can adjust below is not possible to legislate directly, however minimum taxes similar to the Buffett Rule can be introduced at the percentage displayed, decreasing tax avoidance while still incentivizing helpful economic business spending and deductions.
+The effective tax rate that you can adjust below is not possible to legislate directly, however introducing minimum taxes similar to the Buffett Rule decreasing tax avoidance while still incentivizing helpful economic business spending and deductions.

-Find them at https://www.congress.gov/members/find-your-member to send them a message like: Trump's first round of tax cuts proved that trickle down economics doesn't work.
-It's important that my representatives serve the best interest of the constituents who elected them and likewise don't support any bills that decrease the vital tax revenue from the top 1% of incomes and corporations.
+Find them at https://www.congress.gov/members/find-your-member to send them a message like: Trump's first round of tax cuts proved that trickle down economics just don't work.
+It's important that my representatives serve the best interest of their constituents and likewise not support any bills that decrease the vital tax revenue from the top 1% of incomes and corporations.
 There's a simple breakdown at taxtop1.com that I think you should see.

 There's discrepancy among sources for what the effective tax rate of corporations really is as in the following 2 excerpts, but the higher average was used:

-It is true that the top 1% accounts for a large majority, certainty of income tax revenue whereas payroll taxes like social security, and Medicare are not.
+It is true that the top 1% accounts for a large majority, certainty of income tax revenue, whereas they dio not for payroll taxes like social security, and Medicare.
 This top percentile of earners paid an average of $653,730 in income taxes per return, compared to the overall average of $14,279 paid by all taxpayers [2].
 The income threshold one must be catapulted over to rank in the top 1% is $682,570 adjusted gross income.
-[2] Thus, the infographic assumes not-mentioned programs are funded by not-mentioned revenue sources, displaying the solo power the top 1% and corporations tax revenue.
+[2] Thus, the infographic assumes not-mentioned programs are funded by not-mentioned revenue sources, displaying the solo power of the top 1% and corporation's tax revenue.

-Looking carefully at potential utopian government programs, they've already been implemented in a large number of other countries yet otherwise governments are spending less per capita on healthcare namely to provide universal healthcare [7].
-More discrete utopian programs and their funding amounts were purposely listed not because it would be likely or the very best investments for the country right now, but because with an simple taxation change for such a low percentage of the country they are surprisingly feasible.
-However, the implementation could make the New Deal look like choir practice.
+Looking carefully at potential utopian government programs, they've already been implemented in a large number of other countries.
+However, often governments are spending less per capita on healthcare namely to provide universal healthcare [7].
+More discrete utopian programs and their funding amounts were purposely listed not because they would be likely or the very best investments for the country right now, but because a simple taxation change for such a low percentage of the country exemplifies how feasible great change could be.
+Yet, the implementation could make the New Deal look like choir practice.

-A National Institute of Health study projected $3.642 trillion in United States funds a 2/3rds majority of healthcare costs.
-[7] Spending done strictly by states could be removed from this but was left in this total and amount to 392.7 billion.
+A National Institute of Health study projected the United States funded $3.642 trillion, a 2/3rds majority, of healthcare costs in 2024.
+[7] Spending done strictly by states could be removed from this but was left in this total and amounted to 392.7 billion.
 It's a hard number to fathom, but if the remaining 32.9% of healthcare costs were paid by the U.S. federal government, the increased expense would be 1 trillion 69 billion.
-It hard to calculate more accurately what universal healthcare would cost, however looking at Canada, their healthcare costs per capita are roughly half of what people are paying in the United States.
-The study points out demography Medicaid expansion and Medicare enrollment, but exorbitant and oppressive healthcare costs have a role.
-Canada also reimburses a similar proportion of healthcare costs 70.7% yet healthcare is provided for the citizens.
+It hard to calculate more accurately what universal healthcare would cost, however looking at Canada, their healthcare costs per capita are roughly half of what the United States pays.
+The study points out demography, Medicaid expansion and Medicare enrollment, but exorbitant and oppressive healthcare costs have a role.
+Canada also reimburses a similar proportion of healthcare costs, 70.7%, yet healthcare is provided for their citizens.
 [7]

 The North Atlantic Rail project proposal clocks in at a $105 billion cost over 10 years.
 This would connect Washington DC to Boston and have intersecting lines running from New York City to Buffalo, NY and Philadelphia to Pittsburg, Pennsylvania [8].
-Roughing in that number as a 10th of the potential infrastructure project gives us that number per year for 10 years.
+Roughing in that number as a 10th of a potential national infrastructure project gives us that same cost per year for 10 years.

-For affordable housing expansion this is typically done through low income tax credit housing where private developers abide by government rules and reap tax savings tantamount to the cost of building the units to own and profit from.
-With more tax revenue this could take more of a driving force.
+For affordable housing expansion, this is typically done through low income tax credit housing where private developers abide by government rules and reap tax savings tantamount to the cost of building the units to own and profit from.
+With more tax revenue the government could take more of a driving force in owning and operating outright.
 Wide estimates unbelievably place the cost of acquisition and development of a government housing unit to be between $200,000 and $400,000.
-[10] The annual operating costs are at a median of $7,000 per unit annually, but with rental income is a modest rent-controlled $10,594 per unit, per year from a $882 month rent.
-The government would then gross profit $3594 yearly per unit which pales in comparison to the cost of acquisition, yet the wealth of the 1% makes this totally approachable.
+[10] The annual operating costs are at a median of $7,000 per unit annually, but with rental income is a modest rent-controlled $10,594 per unit, per year from a $882/month rent.
+The government would then net profit $3594 yearly per unit which pales in comparison to the cost of acquisition, yet the wealth of the 1% makes this totally approachable.
 Averaging these sets of numbers, the nationwide demand for affordable housing is approximately 7 million units.
 [11] The cost of 7 million units at $300,000 each divided over 15 years means investing $140 billion a year annually.
-Then, cumulatively adding profit of about 1.677 billion stacking year on year for 15 years would equal 1.899 trillion divided over 15 years is 126.5 billion yearly to meet current affordable housing demand.
+Then, cumulatively adding profit of about 1.677 billion stacking year on year for 15 years would equal 1.899 trillion.
+Then divide this over over 15 years equates to 126.5 billion yearly to meet current affordable housing demand.

 A Last-Dollar-Tuition-Free program to provide people free college after grants has been well studied to be of a 10 year annualized cost of implementation of $38.7 billion.
 [12]